xzuyn/musubi-tuner/README.md

 GitHub Discussions Enabled: We've enabled GitHub Discussions for community Q&A, knowledge sharing, and technical information exchange.
 Please use Issues for bug reports and feature requests, and Discussions for questions and sharing experiences.
 [Join the conversation →](https://github.com/kohya-ss/musubi-tuner/discussions)

 - October 5, 2025
+    - Changed the epoch switching from `collate_fn` to before the start of the DataLoader fetching loop.
+See [PR #601](https://github.com/kohya-ss/musubi-tuner/pull/601) for more details.
+    - In the previous implementation, the ARB buckets were shuffled after fetching the first data of the epoch.
+Therefore, the first data of the epoch was fetched in the ARB sorted order of the previous epoch.
+This caused duplication and omission of data within the epoch.
+    - Each DataSet now shuffles the ARB buckets immediately after detecting a change in the shared epoch in `__getitem__`.
+This ensures that data is fetched in the new order from the beginning, eliminating duplication and omission.
+    - Since the shuffle timing has been moved forward, the sample order will not be the same as the old implementation even with the same seed.
+    - **Impact on overall training**:
+        - This fix addresses the issue of incorrect fetching of the first sample at epoch boundaries.
+Since each sample is ultimately used without omission or duplication over multiple epochs, the overall impact on training is minimal.
+The change primarily enhances "consistency in consumption order within an epoch," and the long-term training behavior remains practically unchanged under the same conditions (※ there may be observable differences in cases of extremely few epochs or early stopping).

     - Added a method to specify training options in a configuration file in the [Advanced Configuration documentation](./docs/advanced_config.md#using-configuration-files-to-specify-training-options--設定ファイルを使用した学習オプションの指定).
 See [PR #630](https://github.com/kohya-ss/musubi-tuner/pull/630).
     - Restructured the documentation.
 Moved dataset configuration-related documentation to `docs/dataset_config.md`.